Speed racer from Auberry has emotional, record-breaking week at Bonneville

 AUBERRY, Calif.
-(KGPE) – As a member of the Fresno City fire department, specializing in urban search and rescue, Frank Silva Jr. is always dealing with high-intensity situations.
+(KSEE) – As a member of the Fresno City fire department, specializing in urban search and rescue, Frank Silva Jr. is always dealing with high-intensity situations.

-“You can’t do anything 90 percent,” says Silva Jr. “You gotta do it 100 percent when it comes to firefighting.”
+“You can’t do anything 90%,” says Silva Jr. “You gotta do it 100 percent when it comes to firefighting.”

 Which also serves the Auberry resident well in his main hobby — trying to go real fast on the Bonneville Salt Flats in Utah.

-“It takes about ten seconds to go a mile at 350 miles an hour,” says Silva, about driving his lakester down the famous Bonneville Salt Flats raceway in Utah.
+“It takes about 10 seconds to go a mile at 350 miles an hour,” says Silva, about driving his lakester down the famous Bonneville Salt Flats Raceway in Utah.

 And during the annual Speed Week in early August at Bonneville, those miles were going by faster than they ever have before for Frank and his Got Salt Racing team.